New Drug Could Be Game Changer For Drug-Resistant TB. But A Question Looms

 But she notes: "Mylan has historically been a leader in reducing the price of drugs for patients and programs in developing countries; for instance, we've helped reduce the cost of HIV treatment by 80% over the past decade."

-With pretomanid, she says, the company hopes to continue its commitment to reduce costs and increase access for patients in "high burden" countries.
+With pretomanid, she says, the company hopes to continue its commitment to reducing costs and increasing access for patients in "high burden" countries.

-Daniel Everitt, a vice president and senior medical officer at the TB Alliance, says his organization is working with Mylan to assure that the drug will be affordable and available, particularly in countries where TB is a "disease of poverty."
+Daniel Everitt, a vice president and senior medical officer at the TB Alliance, says his organization is working with Mylan to ensure that the drug will be affordable and available, particularly in countries where TB is a "disease of poverty."

 He adds that the TB Alliance also doesn't want Mylan to have a hold on the market for long.